-- 19 IFRS 17 acknowledges that, for contracts that fully share risks, the groups together will give the same results as a single combined risk-sharing portfolio, and therefore the IASB considered whether IFRS 17 should give an exception to the requirement to restrict groups to include only contracts issued within one year.
+- The IASB, in the Basis for Conclusions on IFRS 17, acknowledges that, for contracts that fully share risks, the groups together will give the same results as a single combined risk-sharing portfolio, and therefore the IASB considered whether IFRS 17 should give an exception to the requirement to restrict groups to include only contracts issued within one year.
 However, the IASB concluded that setting the boundary for such an exception would add complexity to IFRS 17 and create the risk that the boundary would not be robust or appropriate in all circumstances.
-Hence, IFRS 17 does not include such an exception. - Nonetheless, the IASB in the Basis for Conclusions in IFRS 17 notes that the requirements specify the amounts to be reported, not the methodology to be used to arrive at those amounts.
-Therefore, it may not be necessary for an entity to restrict groups in this way to achieve the same accounting outcome in some circumstances (optional non-application of the annual cohorts in paragraphs BC138 and BC139G), although in practice this possibility seems to be very small. - The contents of the Basis for Conclusions are outside the scope of this assessment.
-Nevertheless, EFRAG notes that there has been a significant debate on the possible role of the simplification in paragraph BC138 of IFRS 17 (as issued in May 2017) in solving to some extent the issue of annual cohorts.
+Hence, IFRS 17 does not include such an exception. - Nonetheless, the IASB, in the Basis for Conclusions in IFRS 17, notes that the requirements specify the amounts to be reported, not the methodology to be used to arrive at those amounts.
+Therefore, it may not be necessary for an entity to restrict groups in this way to achieve the same accounting outcome in some circumstances (optional non-application of the annual cohorts in paragraphs BC138 and BC139G of IFRS 17), although in practice this possibility seems to be very small. - The contents of the Basis for Conclusions are outside the scope of this assessment.
+Nevertheless, EFRAG notes that there has been a significant debate on the possible role of the simplification in paragraph BC138 of IFRS 17 (as issued in May 2017) in solving, to some extent, the issue of annual cohorts.
 The contents of BC138 have been further clarified by the IASB in paragraph BC139G of the Amendments issued in June 2020.
-EFRAG understands that in the jurisdictions that have reported most of the issues of annual cohorts preparers assess that the practical expedient created by paragraph BC138 or BC139G of IFRS 17 is not applicable, including because the need to verify that the accounting outcome with and without cohorts is the same reduces the practical relevance of the intended relief.
+EFRAG understands that in the jurisdictions (except Denmark) that have reported most of the issues of annual cohorts, preparers assess that the practical expedient that may be created by paragraphs BC138 or BC139G of IFRS 17, because the need to verify that the accounting outcome with and without cohorts is the same reduces the practical relevance of the intended relief.